sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 To change the master password of an existing KeePass database, go to the "Database" menu and select "Change master key".
 Next click the black die icon to generate a new random passphrase.

-Switch the random generator mode from "Password" to "Passphrase", then set the Length to six words.
+Switch the random generator mode from "Password" to "Passphrase", then set the Word Count to six words or more.
 You then may want to change the "Word Separator" from the default of a space to a hyphen, or even to no character (nothing).

 ![randomly generating a master passphrase](/img/keepassxc-random-master-passphrase.gif)

-Once you've got a 6-word passphrase with your desired word separator, write your new passphrase on a piece of paper and keep it somewhere safe.
+Once you've got a 6-or-more word passphrase with your desired word separator, write your new passphrase on a piece of paper and keep it somewhere safe.

-It's very important to note that you're going to need to remember this passphrase (as it's not going to be stored in your KeePass database).
-Basically, **don't change your master password to the generated passphrase unless you have it written down somewhere or memorized.**
+NOTE: It's very important to note that you're going to need to remember this passphrase (as it's not going to be stored in your KeePass database).
+Basically, **don't actually change your master password to the generated passphrase unless you have it written down somewhere or memorized.**

 Now click the Copy button to copy your new passphrase to the clipboard.
 Then click the Close button to close the password generator.

 At this point we're ready to change your master password to your new passphrase by pasting it into the "Enter password" field and the "Repeat password" field.
 Clicking the OK button will change your database's master password to your new passphrase.
 Again, don't do this unless you've written the new passphrase down somewhere safe and/or memorized it.

+One trick for remembering your new passphrase is to [create a little story about them](https://www.xkcd.com/936/) in your head about them.

 ![XKCD long passprhases](https://imgs.xkcd.com/comics/password_strength.png)

-One way to remember these long passphrases is to [create a little story about them](https://www.xkcd.com/936/) in your head.

-### Setting number of transform rounds by benchmark
+### Setting the number of transform rounds by benchmark

 Another way we'll want to make our KeePass database a bit more secure is to increase the number of "transform rounds" needed to be performed for every master password guess.

-The basic idea is that we want to create a time delay for every master password guess.
+The basic idea here is that we want to create a time delay for every master password guess.
 If we can slow down the process such that it takes roughly one second per guess, we'll be able to hamper a brute force dictionary attack, in which an attacker would systematically guess every possible password.

-The way KeePassXC allows for us to create this time delay is to change the way your database in encrypted such that any computer attempting to unlock it will be forced to run your master key through a high number of rounds of encryption before actually trying the password they want to try.
+The way KeePassXC allows for us to create this time delay is to change the way your database is encrypted such that any computer attempting to unlock it will be forced to run your master key through a high number of "rounds" of encryption before actually trying the password they want to try.
 You can read more about it in [this blog post](http://www.laurencegellert.com/2015/02/a-keepass-setting-that-might-save-your-online-identity/).

 How many rounds should you set?
 Conveniently, KeePassXC has a "Benchmark" button that tests your current machine to see how many transform rounds it can do in 1 second.
-It then enters that number in the "Transform rounds" field.
+It then enters that number in the "Transform rounds" field for you.

-To set the number of transform rounds, with your database unlocked go to the Database menu and select "Database settings".
+To set the number of transform rounds to this one-second benchmark, with your database unlocked go to the Database menu and select "Database settings".
 Then click the "Benchmark" button, wait one second for the higher number to appear in the form, and hit OK.

 ![Benchmarking transform round](/img/keepassxc-benchmarking.gif)